raul23/Darth-Vader-RPi/docs/README_docs.rst

    Both previous commands will use the default values from the `configuration file`_ (e.g GPIO channel numbers, channel volume).

-   Check `Change default settings`_ on how to modify these default settings.
+   Check `Change default settings`_ on how to modify these values.

 .. important::